Skip to content

 Tip

-Search for process events in Advanced Search Query Language with the following query: FROM process.
+Search for process and detection finding events in Query Editor with the following queries: FROM process and FROM detectionfinding.

 Explore a Lineage๐Ÿ”—